 Welcome to Community Unit School District 303!
 We know you will enjoy the opportunities and excellence of our school district.
 Prompt enrollment and registration allows us to properly schedule buses, assign teachers, and provide any other services that might be necessary in support of your children.
 Early registration allows us to provide the individual and personal attention your children deserve.

-Please note, per state law, a child must be five (5) years old on or before September 1, 2017 to be eligible to attend Kindergarten during the 2017-2018 school year.
-Reliable proof of a child’s identity and age (birth certificate, passport, visa, etc.) will be required at the time of registration as will verification of the identity of the parent or guardian.
+Please note, per state law, a child must be five (5) years old on or before September 1, 2020 to be eligible to attend Kindergarten during the 2020-2021 school year.
+Reliable proof of a child’s identity and age (birth certificate, passport, visa, etc.) will be required at the time of enrollment as will verification of the identity of the parent or guardian.

 Before a student can be enrolled, a family must establish residency within the boundaries of District 303.
 Parents/Guardians must prove residency and provide other pertinent information to enroll their children.
 If a student leaves the district and returns, the parent/guardian is required to re-enroll their student.
 All enrollment forms must be submitted in person at the school your children will attend.
 You can expedite the enrollment process by downloading and completing the appropriate residency and enrollment forms listed below.